cds-snc/simplify-privacy-statements-V2/README.md

   { name: 'confirmation', path: '/confirmation' } ]
 ```

+## Deployment

+- The current default build and deploy is through GCP CloudBuild and Cloud Run.
+The `cloudbuild.yaml` will not work out of the box, so it will need to be tweaked as well as the permissions set correctly in GCP.
+[This link](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build#continuous) explaines the required steps to set up Cloud Run properly.

 ## Goals
 - Accessible out of the box
 - Keep code routes / view(s) / schemas as portable (self-contained) as possible.